Client Care Manager

 California born and raised, Rosa has always had an affinity for animals.
 She is a Registered Veterinary Technician who joined our team in February 2016.
 Rosa has had animals her whole life; from cats, dogs, rabbit, and guinea pigs to ferrets and even wild tree frogs.
 She even had the pleasure of working with horses for a short time as a kid.
 After years of soul searching, she found her calling as a veterinary technician.Rosa began the Veterinary Technician program of Pleasant Hill, CA, in 2004 and gained her experience beginning as a kennel technician and working her way up as a veterinary technician for the last 12 years.
 She graduated from Western Career College in 2007 with her AA Degree in Animal Sciences and passed her California State Board Exam in April of 2008.
 Rosa enjoys working with all animals but has aspirations to work more with exotics.
 Her biggest soft spot is for “smooshed faces”, specifically Boston Terriers, and any feline with points and blue eyes.
-She has three kids, two of them furry: a 6yr old Boston Terrier named Guinness, a 15 year old Snowshoe named Molly.
-She also has an amazing 15 year old daughter.
+She has three kids, two of them furry: an 8 year old Boston Terrier named Guinness and a 17 year old Snowshoe named Molly.
+She also has an amazing 18 year old daughter.
 The best part of her job is being a part of saving lives, preventative health care, and cleaning teeth.

 Client Care Representative